The Proposals

 Community Insights

 We’ve been engaging with the local community in South Gloucestershire to understand what residents value most in new developments.
 A clear message emerged that future schemes should be designed to respond to the climate and nature emergency.
 There was strong support for rooftop solar panels, a fabric-first approach, and on-site renewable energy generation.
-These priorities have been embedded in our proposals to ensure we give the community what they really want and need.
+These priorities have been embedded in our proposals.

 Community energy scheme